actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 - With CloudWatch metrics and sampled requests enabled, WAF will store a sample of the requests that matched each rule in the WAF console, and will provide visibility into the actual request content for investigation.
 In a production environment, I can combine this with full WAF logging to Kinesis Firehose to capture all requests.

-- I configured the ALB to terminate TLS using a certificate I generated with cert-manager and imported into ACM with ALB security policy enforcing TLS 1.3 only at the connection level.
+- I configured the ALB to terminate TLS using a certificate I generated with cert-manager and imported into ACM, with ALB security policy enforcing TLS 1.3 only at the connection level.
 This eliminates known weaknesses like CBC mode ciphers vulnerabilities that can be seen with TLS 1.2 or lower versions.
-TLS 1.3 eliminates all of them, has a faster handshake, and provides forward secrecy by default on every connection.
+TLS 1.3 also has a faster handshake and provides forward secrecy by default on every connection.
+In a production environment with a registered domain, I would configure ACM to provision and automatically renew a publicly trusted ALB certificate for the domain.

 - I stripped the ALB response header to enforce the security principle of Reconnaissance defense through Information Obscurity.
 DVWA is a pre-built image that I do not control, I would need to either configure the server inside the DVWA image to suppress the header, which requires rebuilding the image, or configure a response transformation at the third-party ingress controller level like envoy or NGINX.